UACS210Spring2018/PA-and-Section-Writeups/PA9-GardenGUI/README.md

 * As in PA8, you must still handle errors.
 Errors that don't cause the program to stop (such as 'Can't grow here') should be **distinguishable** in the command log.
   In the video example, the error is fully capitalized and spaced out from surrounding text.
-  For errors that do cause the program to stop, such as 'Invalid dimension input' or 'File not found' should still print to stdout and exit the program as usual.
+  For errors that do cause the program to stop, such as 'Invalid dimension input' should still print to stdout and exit the program as usual.